festim-dev/V-V-report/report/validation/thermodesorption_spectra/oya/oya_tds.md

 ## Comparison with experimental data

 The results produced by FESTIM are in good agreement with the experimental data.
-The grey areas represent the contribution of each trap to the global TDS spectrum.

 ```{code-cell} ipython3
 :tags: [hide-input]